 (ix) determining if it is safe to re-enter and occupy the center after an evacuation;

-(x) includes procedures for notifying DADS by telephone, at 1-800-458-9858, no later than 24 hours after an evacuation that minors have been evacuated; and
+(x) includes procedures for notifying HHSC by telephone, at 1-800-458-9858, no later than 24 hours after an evacuation that minors have been evacuated; and

-(xi) includes procedures for notifying DADS Regulatory Services by telephone immediately after the EPC makes a decision to evacuate all minors from the center.
+(xi) includes procedures for notifying HHSC Regulatory Services by telephone immediately after the EPC makes a decision to evacuate all minors from the center.

 (6) Transportation.
 A center's plan must contain a section for transportation that: